 Stations & Timetables

-- Most stations are located in the ville nouvelle.
+Most stations are located in the ville nouvelle (new town).
 In cities such as Tangier, Marrakesh, Fez and Rabat, the main stations are sleek affairs with free wi-fi and decent restaurants.

 Rail Pass This is available for seven/15/30 days (Dh600/1170/2100 to travel in 2nd class, Dh900/1600/3150 for 1st class).
 Pass prices drop for travellers aged under 26, and again for those under 12 years.